Caroline Duffy: Miss Earth 2008

-Duffy is expected to participate in the 8th edition of Miss Earth beauty pageant, which will be held on November 9, 2008 in the Philippines.
-About 100 delegates are expected to arrive on October 19, 2008, and all of them will tour different places in Bali, Indonesia; Guam and the Philippines.
-The pageant will be broadcast live via ABS-CBN in the Philippines and to more than 80 countries worldwide via Star World, The Filipino Channel and other partner networks.
+Duffy was expected to participate in the 8th edition of Miss Earth beauty pageant, which was to be held on November 9, 2008 in the Philippines.
+About 100 delegates were expected to arrive on October 19, 2008, and all of them were to tour different places in Bali, Indonesia; Guam and the Philippines.
+The pageant was broadcast live via ABS-CBN in the Philippines and to more than 80 countries worldwide via Star World, The Filipino Channel and other partner networks.